Adebruler/Pkmn_Img_Recognition/README.md

 Two hidden layers were determined to be sufficient to prevent the model from getting stuck guessing only the two most common types.

-Droping nodes had better results than batch normalization.
+Dropping nodes had better results than batch normalization.

 The results were very color-dependent, so a grayscale model was also developed to see what progress could be made based on shapes.
 It was vastly less progress.

+More considerations may be seen on the [Model Analysis page of Sugimachine](https://sugimachine.herokuapp.com/analysis)